kirschbaum-development/nova-mail/README.md

 ### Trigger Mail on Model Events

-You can create a `MailTemplate` with a Model Event that monitors an 'active' column on your `User` model that when toggled sends an email to the user letting them know the current status of their account:
+A `MailTemplate` can be configured to respond to Eloquent Model events or a value change of a specified column.
+For example, a mail template informing your users of their account status could be sent when the `active` column on your `User` model is updated:

 ![screenshot of the account status mail template](https://raw.githubusercontent.com/kirschbaum-development/nova-mail/master/screenshots/model-event-account-status-change.png)